iLVL-Key/FFXI/addons/leaderboard/readme.md

 - In high lag situations (seen in Dynamis-Jeuno Divergance), very rarely a tell sent out to a player via Mog Kart Mode gets a "tell not received" error as if they are offline, when they are online, resulting in the player receiving an item without the tell to inform them of it.
 I have only seen this myself a total of twice ever, but something to be aware of.

 ### Version History
+**5.0**
+- Added 5 new boards: Total Damage, Total Weapon Skill, Ranged Attack, Buff, and Debuff.
+- Added sub-command 'all' to commands that print the boards to chat.
+This will display all places that exist on the specified board.
+- Added default_osd_board option.
+Defines the initial board shown in the On-Screen Display upon loading the addon.
+- Adjusted Lite Mode to now be called Raid Mode.
+- Adjusted the On-Screen Display formatting.
+The display itself is now a few characters wider, to accomodate larger scores (and some percentages shown) from the new boards.
+Scores are now right-aligned.
+Names will now automatically truncate instead of stretching the display if names and scores overlap.
+- Adjusted board formatting when printed to chat.
+Longer player names will now be truncated to 8 characters.
+Will help alleviate issues where the last bit of a board posted to chat gets cut off due to names or scores being too long.
+- Adjusted a few of the party callout threshholds.
+- Adjusted the boards that the Rivals feature tracks.
+Removed Low WS and Magic Bursts, added Total WS and Total DMG.
+- Adjusted the default initial board shown in the On-Screen Display to the Total Damage Board.
+- Adjusted default party callout settings.
+All "running total" type damage boards are set to off with Total Damage set to on in their place.
+Death and Whiff boards are now set to off as well.

 **4.0.2**
 - Added more "Utility" WSs to be excluded from WS boards.